sqlitebrowser/sqlitebrowser/README.md

 [John T. Haller](http://johnhaller.com), of [PortableApps.com](http://portableapps.com) fame, created the new logo.
 He based it on the Tango icon set (public domain).

+In August 2014, the project was renamed to "Database Browser for SQLite" at the request of [Richard Hipp](http://www.hwaci.com/drh) (creator of [SQLite](http://sqlite.org)), as the previous name was creating unintended support issues.

 ## License

-SQLite Database Browser is bi-licensed under the Mozilla Public License Version 2, as well as the GNU General Public License Version 3 or later.
+Database Browser for SQLite is bi-licensed under the Mozilla Public License Version 2, as well as the GNU General Public License Version 3 or later.

 You can modify or redistribute it under the conditions of these licenses.